clee-jana/saleseng/README.md

 in to a public github repo with a codename that does not have Jana in the name.

 Access logs are provided in `elblogs.txt`.
+Download the repo from GitHub (do not fork the repo) and then create a new repo with your submission.

 1) How many callbacks did we receive for partner id `nyr8nx`.